Helping people with computers... one answer at a time.

 A free version of Macrium Reflect is available.
 Compared to the purchased product, it has the following limitations:

-• Only image backups can be made.
+• Only image and differential backups can be made.

 • Incremental backups are not available.